fuatakgun/eufy_security/README.md

 Please follow screenshots below.
 In summary;
 - You will first install HASS Add On assuming you are running on Hassos or Supervised.
 If not, please execute this command to run docker instance manually ```docker run -it -e USERNAME=email@address.com -e PASSWORD=password_goes_here -p 3000:3000 bropat/eufy-security-ws:latest```
+- As an optional step, you can install RTSP Server Add On to have faster/more reliable p2p streaming.
+I will deprecate/not support file based streaming soon, so, please migrate in timely manner.
 - When you are done with HASS Add On, you will install integration via adding integration address to HACS, downloading files over UI, restarting home assistant and setting up integration.

 ## Custom Add-On - 1